tycong9802/Iterative-Data-Flow-Analysis/README.md

 Typically a compiler is made up of a front end that converts source programs to a intermediate representation, a middle end that carries out phases of optimizations and a back end that generates target object codes.

-In this project, you are expected to implement the middle part (value numbering) of a toy compiler that accepts a subset of C.
+In this project, you are expected to implement the middle part (Data Flow Analysis) of a toy compiler that accepts a subset of C.

 The accepted language is a subset of C. The test programs that will be used to evaluate the following properties: